Sign up for our

 Herbs such as licorice, reishi, cordyceps, rhodiola, holy basil, eleuthero, ginsengs, and ashwagandha are all adaptogens.
 Each herb has unique properties so they are not generally interchangeable, but most effective when used for the right person in the right situation.

-Holy basil (Ocimum sanctum), aka Tulsi in Ayurveda, is an uplifting herb that has been used extensively in India as a nourishing tonic (rasayana).
+Holy basil (Ocimum sanctum) is an uplifting herb that has been used extensively in India as a nourishing tonic.
 It helps to clarify the brain and has been shown to be effective in treating “brain fog” and improving mental clarity (4).
 Holy basil has the added benefit of improving blood sugar levels (5).

 Ashwagandha (Withania somnifera) is one of the few calming adaptogens making it helpful in cases of anxiety or insomnia when the hamster in the brain is too tired to STOP running in the wheel.
 “Tired but wired” is when ashwagandha is most appropriate.